thanos-io/thanos/docs/components/receive.md

       --receive.replication-factor=1
                                  How many times to replicate incoming write requests.
+      --receive.split-tenant-label-name=""
+                                 Label name through which the request will be split into multiple tenants.
+This takes precendence over the HTTP header.
       --receive.tenant-certificate-field=
                                  Use TLS client's certificate field to
                                  determine tenant for write requests.